CodePushGo/website/src/content/blog/en/npm-scripts-for-capacitor-ota-updates-explained.md

 -   How to set up npm scripts for OTA updates.
 -   Integrating updates into CI/CD pipelines for automation.
 -   Managing app versions, security, and testing updates.
--   Why [Capgo](https://capgo.app/) is a reliable platform for managing OTA updates.
+-   Why [CodePushGo](https://capgo.app/) is a reliable platform for managing OTA updates.

 **Key Benefits:**

 -   Automate updates with one command.
 -   Deploy updates securely with encryption.
 -   Integrate updates into workflows like [GitHub Actions](https://docs.github.com/actions).
--   Save time with tools like Capgo, which delivers updates in under 500ms.
+-   Save time with tools like CodePushGo, which delivers updates in under 500ms.

 **Quick Setup Example:**